efrainpalencia/efrainpalencia/README.md

-### Hi there 👋
+# Hi there 👋

-- 🔭 I’m recently completed a vacation planner Android mobile application.
+## - 🔭 I’m recently completed a vacation planner Android mobile application.
-- 🌱 I’m currently working on my capstone project for to receive a Software Enigneering Bachelor's Degree.
+## - 🌱 I’m currently working on  my capstone project to complete a **Software Enigneering Bachelor's Degree**.
-- 👯 I’m looking to collaborate on an fullstack project.
+## - 👯 I’m looking to collaborate on an fullstack project.